-Continuation of TH 113.
-More advanced scene study.
+This course is a continuation of TH 113 with more advanced scene study.
 Prerequisite: TH 113.
 Two credits.

 TH 107 Theatre Appreciation

 This course explores the creative elements of theatre as an art form, the collaborative involvement of playwright, director, producer, actor, designer and audience, and the evolution of this art form from the classical period to present day.
 Three credits.